Meteorological history of Cyclone Freddy: The Mascarene Islands, Madagascar, and Mozambique

 After reaching its peak intensity, the cyclone's eye pattern quickly deteriorated as the cloud tops warmed on 20 February, while it was traversing north of the Mascarene Islands.
 Later, an eyewall replacement cycle occurred, causing the storm to weaken.
 Late on 21 February, the cyclone developed a well-defined 6 nmi pinhole eye while approaching Madagascar as a compact tropical cyclone.
 Around 18:00 UTC that day, the cyclone made landfall near Mananjary, Madagascar, with the JTWC estimating winds of 95 kn.
 This made Freddy the strongest storm to impact the island nation since Cyclone Batsirai a year earlier.
 It then rapidly weakened upon encountering the mountainous terrain of the island nation and was downgraded to overland depression status.
 After crossing Madagascar, the cyclone's circulation became exposed, and deep convection was stripped away from the center on 22 February.
 Moving west-northwestward in response to a subtropical ridge to the west, Freddy emerged over the Mozambique Channel on 23 February.
 Afterwards, the cyclone's convection increased in the northern semicircle, and by around 06:00 UTC, Freddy had strengthened into a moderate tropical storm.
 Steered by a subtropical ridge to the south, the cyclone moved westward and quickly intensified into a severe tropical storm around 12:00 UTC that day, with convection wrapping around its center.
 An automated weather station on Europa Island indicated that Freddy had wind gusts up to 50-60 kn after passing north of the island.
 Around 12:00 UTC on 24 February, the storm made landfall in Mozambique south of Vilankulos, with winds about 45 kn, just below severe tropical storm strength.
 It then rapidly weakened as it moved westward and further inland, eventually weakening to overland depression status around 18:00 UTC that day.
 The system's convective activity was concentrated in the southeastern semicircle over Mozambique on 25 February.
 Freddy's remnant low continued moving into Zimbabwe late on 26 February, where it stayed for a couple of days.

+A May 2025 paper in Environmental Research reported that after landfall in Mozambique, Freddy was maintained overland by an upper-level anticyclone over the African continent that extended into the Mozambique Channel, enhancing outflow, and by a lower-level cyclonic inflow bringing warm, moist air.